Lennon Impact Media Announces Collaboration with Heather Hale Productions

 “Working together with our respective teams, Heather and I have created a new development model that allows the life rights holders to work with one of the best writers in the business while enjoying full creative control of the co-created IP, partnering with all production and distribution options open,” added Lennon.
 “For Heather and I, it’s all about making an impact and leaving a legacy while effectively working through the constantly changing maze of virtually unlimited options for bringing a project to a variety of screens.
 The Hollywood majors no longer have an exclusive monopoly on the industry.
 We’re excited to empower fascinating people to tell their own stories in their own unique ways while ensuring they are executed as commercially viable assets, all striving to be international hits.”

-The first three projects are contracted and have been greenlit into literary development.
-Multiple projects are vying for the remaining seven slots in the 2023 slate.
+The first six projects are contracted and have been greenlit into literary development.
+Multiple projects are vying for the remaining six slots in the 2024 slate.
 Specific announcements will unfold as each literary asset enters the marketplace.